-Azeez Afeez
+Afeez Akinlade

 Three boys, barefoot and free, move through a world of grey with laughter in their limbs.
 Their shorts and biscuits glow in colour simple things that carry delight.
 The Colour of Joy captures childhood in its rawest form: when happiness needs no permission, and the smallest treats feel like treasure.
 In this monochrome world, their spirit paints its own brightness.

-Azeez Afeez
+Afeez Akinlade

 In a still world of grey, she stands with one leg on the basement, body grounded, presence strong.
 Behind her, Keke's rest, silent witnesses to the city's hum.
 Her wrapper, vivid and alive, shares its color with the waiting keke's linking woman and vehicle, journey and survival.
 Same Road, Same Rhythm speaks of motion even in stillness, and how the everyday becomes a quiet dance between identity, hustle, and place.

-Azeez Afeez
+Afeez Akinlade

 She sits in stillness, rendered in soft monochrome-timeless, unnoticed by the rush around her.
-But in her hands, the bole and fish glow with colour�smoky golds and deep browns, hot with life.
-Fire in Her Hands celebrates the quiet pride of a street vendor, where the soul of survival isn�t loud, but it burns brightly.
+But in her hands, the bole and fish glow with colour smoky golds and deep browns, hot with life.
+Fire in Her Hands celebrates the quiet pride of a street vendor, where the soul of survival isn't loud, but it burns brightly.
 The food tells the story.
 She makes it unforgettable.